And the Streets Are Paved With Gold: Immigration lesson

-Using the links provided, students explore the immigrant experience at Ellis Island, New York, at the turn of the century, and answer questions that challenge them to use thinking skills from various levels of Bloom's taxonomy.
+Students explore the immigrant experience at Ellis Island, New York, at the turn of the century.

 - pictures students have brought in of relatives

 - computer with Internet access, printer and scanner

 - immigrant pictures from Ellis Island (see source1, source 2 and source 3 for images)

 - method of projecting images for whole-class viewing

 - method of playing DVD for whole-class viewing

 - teacher Internet access to Immigration: Stories of Yesterday and Today - Teacher’s Guide

 - student Internet access to interactive activities associated with the above unit

 - To whet the students' appetite for learning about the immigrant experience, have students bring in photos of relatives who emigrated from another country.
 Scan and copy the photos and use them to create a classroom bulletin board.